Azure/azure-storage-fuse/README.md

 - All read and writes will go to the cache location when the file is open
 - When blobfuse receives a 'close' request for the file, it will block and upload the entire content to Blob storage, and return success/failure to the 'close' call.
 - If blobfuse receives another open request within ```--file-cache-timeout-in-seconds```, it will simply use the existing file in the local cache rather than downloading the file again from Blob storage.
-- Files in the cache will be deleted after ```--file-cache-timeout-in-seconds```.
-Make sure to configure your cache space ```--tmp-path``` with enough space to accomodate this behavior, or set ```--file-cache-timeout-in-seconds``` to 0 to accelerate deletion of cached files.
+- Files in the cache (```--tmp-path```) will be deleted after ```--file-cache-timeout-in-seconds```.
+Make sure to configure your tmp path  with enough space to accomodate this behavior, or set ```--file-cache-timeout-in-seconds``` to 0 to accelerate deletion of cached files.

 ### Performance and caching
 Please take careful note of the following points, before using blobfuse:
 - In order to achieve reasonable performance, blobfuse requires a temporary directory to use as a local cache.
 This directory will contain the full contents of any file (blob) read to or written from through blobfuse.
 Cached files will be purged as they age (--file-cache-timeout-in-seconds) if there are no longer open file handles to them.
   - Putting the cache directory on a ramdisk, or on an SSD (ephemeral disk on Azure) will greatly enhance performance.
   - Blobfuse currently does not manage available disk space in the tmp path.
-Make sure to have enough space for the cache, or reduce ```--file-cache-timeout-in-seconds``` value to accelerating purging cached files.
+Make sure to have enough space, or reduce ```--file-cache-timeout-in-seconds``` value to accelerating purging cached files.
   - In order to delete the cache, un-mount and re-mount blobfuse.
   - Do not use the same cache directory for multiple instances of blobfuse, or for any other purpose while blobfuse is running.